Our UX Maturity Model arose from many questions and issues, such as:

 Beyond the 3 levels we differentiate between two cases when it comes to applying the model:

 - Case 1 – Only we deliver the design; no other team or person does.

-- Case 2 – We comprise one part of a bigger design team; an in-house designer team or another company may also work on the design.
+- Case 2 – We comprise one part of a bigger design team; an in-house design team or another company may also work on the design.

 The former is more complex and we will present the levels from the point of view that the UX team comprises part of a bigger design team.

 We won’t elaborate on the zero level, since it typically shows hostility towards UX.
 Yes, even today some companies find user research unnecessary.
-Fortunately, there are less and less companies working this way.
+Fortunately, there are less and fewer companies working this way.

 At this entry-level point, client interest in UX and consideration of it as a factor in product development should make us glad.
 However, keep in mind that there is much to show at this point.

 Characteristics: In our experience, the client sees the UX team as a supplier at this level.
 This means the client has fixed ideas and would like to execute them with zero or minimal modification.
 They do not consider input from research a game-changing element and thus big modifications won’t take place.

 As a UX team, your task is to bring the client up to speed with the UX methodology.
 Show them the “whys” and “hows” so they can understand the added value which UX brings to the product.